ghaskins/riak_wiki/README.md

    `gem install gollum-site`

+3. `gem install rdiscount RedCloth` (This will handle the Markdown and Textile support.)

-3. Clone the Riak wiki
+4. Clone the Riak wiki

    `git clone git://github.com/basho/riak_wiki.git`

-4. Generate the site and start a local server (This will take a minute.
+5. Generate the site and start a local server (This will take a minute.
 Don't fret.)

    `gollum-site generate && gollum-site serve`